Conall Bailie specialises in criminal law, appeals and crime-related public law.

-Conall is instructed to prosecute and defend in all manner of fraud offences, and during pupillage had the opportunity to assist in the defence of several high value ‘boiler-room’ type frauds.
+Conall is instructed to prosecute and defend in all manner of fraud offences as both led junior and junior alone.

 He was previously employed by Herbert Smith Freehills and Linklaters as a paralegal.
 He defended in cases prosecuted by the SFO, the FCA, and the Securities and Exchange Commission involving allegations of fraud.

-R v DS: Charged with defrauding an elderly patient, the Crown discontinued proceedings after Conall highlighted deficiencies in their evidence.
+R v DS: Accused of defrauding an elderly patient, proceedings discontinued after deficiencies in prosecution’s evidence were pointed out.

 R v MR: Alleged to have dishonestly claimed benefits to the value of £9,000 over a lengthy period of time, following representations by Conall MR was sentenced to a small fine.

 Conall accepts instructions to prosecute on behalf of the Crown Prosecution Service and Probation Service.
-He conducts all types of hearing in the Crown Court and Magistrates’ courts, including trials, sentencing hearings, and preliminary hearings, as well as appeals against conviction and sentence.
+He is a CPS Grade 2 prosecutor.
+Conall conducts all types of hearing in the Crown Court and Magistrates’ courts, including trials, sentencing hearings, and preliminary hearings, as well as appeals against conviction and sentence.

-During pupillage Conall was also involved in private prosecutions and has experience in the conduct of such matters, including specific expertise advising on disclosure.
+Conall has also been instructed in relation to private prosecutions by both individuals and corporations, and has experience in the conduct of such matters, including specific expertise advising on disclosure.